Voters in Ohio reject GOP-backed proposal that would have made it tougher to protect abortion rights

 COLUMBUS, Ohio (AP) — Ohio voters on Tuesday resoundingly rejected a Republican-backed measure that would have made it more difficult to change the state’s constitution, setting up a fall campaign that will become the nation’s latest referendum on abortion rights since the U.S. Supreme Court overturned nationwide protections last year.

-The defeat of Issue 1 keeps in place a simple majority threshold for passing future constitutional amendments.
-It would have raised that to a 60% supermajority, which supporters said would protect the state’s foundational document from outside interest groups.
+The defeat of Issue 1 keeps in place a simple majority threshold for passing future constitutional amendments, rather than the 60% supermajority that was proposed.
+Its supporters said the higher bar would protect the state's foundational document from outside interest groups.

+Voter opposition to the proposal was widespread, even spreading into traditionally Republican territory.
+In fact, in early returns, support for the measure fell far short of former President Donald Trump’s performance during the 2020 election in nearly every county.

+Dennis Willard, a spokesperson for the opposition campaign One Person One Vote, called Issue 1 a “deceptive power grab” that was intended to diminish the influence of the state’s voters.

 Other states where voters have considered abortion rights since last year's Supreme Court ruling have protected them, including in red states such as Kansas and Kentucky.

-One Person One Vote, the opposition campaign, represented a broad, bipartisan coalition of voting rights, labor, faith and community groups.
+One Person One Vote represented a broad, bipartisan coalition of voting rights, labor, faith and community groups.
 The group also had as allies four living ex-governors of the state and five former state attorneys general of both parties, who called the proposed change bad public policy.

 In place since 1912, the simple majority standard is a much more surmountable hurdle for Ohioans for Reproductive Rights, the group advancing November’s abortion rights amendment.
 It would establish “a fundamental right to reproductive freedom” with “reasonable limits.”